Marklogic-retired/marklogic-data-hub/examples/dhs-example/README.md

 As of 5.2.0, a user with the data-hub-security-admin role is permitted to deploy roles that grant privileges that are inherited by the user performing the deployment.
-As an example of this, the src/main/ml-config/security/roles/custom-role1.json file defines a new role with the "manage" privilege, which is inherited by the data-hub-security-admin role.
+As an example of this, the src/main/ml-config/security/roles/custom-role1.json file defines a new role with the "role-set-external-names" privilege, which is inherited by the data-hub-security-admin role.

 Permitted resources can be deployed via the following task (assuming that gradle-dhs.properties defines the host and